Nib Health Funds

 nib Group (nib, formerly Newcastle Industrial Benefits) is an Australian health care fund.
-It was established in the NSW Hunter Region in 1952 to provide health insurance for workers at the BHP Steelworks, and has since grown into a national and international operation.
+It was established in 1952 to provide health insurance for workers at the BHP Newcastle Steelworks, and has since grown into a national and international operation.
 As of 2017, nib held an 8.3% share of the Australian private health cover market.

 History

-nib was established in the NSW Hunter Region in 1952 to provide health insurance for workers at the BHP Steelworks.
+nib was established in 1952 to provide health insurance for workers at the BHP Newcastle Steelworks.

 In 1995, nib was involved in a landmark court case after they rejected family health cover to a homosexual couple.
 While most health insurers at the time were choosing to recognise same-sex relationships, there had been no official ruling on the matter.
 The subsequent court case, Hope & Brown vs NIB, found that nib had violated the Anti-Discrimination Act 1977, setting a legal precedent that redefined 'family' to include same-sex couples and their children for the purposes of health insurance. nib appealed the ruling, but their application was dismissed by the Supreme Court of New South Wales.